-Jigokudani monkey park, nestled in the mountainous region of Nagano, is home to a very unique troop of wild Japanese macaques, more commonly known as snow monkeys.
+Jigokudani monkey park, nestled in the mountainous region of Nagano, is home to a very unique troop of wild Japanese macaques, more commonly known as Japan snow monkeys.
 In recent years, these fascinating animals have featured as the subject of numerous travel and wildlife documentaries highlighting their unique habits and displaying their photogenic quality.

 There’s no doubt that Japanese snow monkeys have become world famous and with growing numbers of international visitors to the area, Jigokudani monkey onsen has become a highlight of any visit to Japan.

-Japanese macaque is the species which has come to be known as Japan Snow Monkeys.
+Japanese macaque is the species which has come to be known as Japan snow monkeys.
 They are found in almost all parts of Japan, except for the furthest north island of Hokkaido.
 The northern parts of their habitat typically receive a lot of snow during winter time.
 There is no other species of monkey which lives so far north and survives in such a cold climate, making them very unique in character.
 In fact, these monkeys can survive in temperatures as cold as -20C.

 Spotting Snow Monkeys

 Japanese macaques live in three of Japan’s four main islands – Honshu, Shikoku and Kyushu.
 The forest areas they inhabit range from subtropical to subarctic.
 When visiting the mountainous Nagano region it is not uncommon to spot monkeys, especially in rural forested areas.
-Due to the impact of environmental changes and loss of habitat, like many species, the monkeys are often guilty of raiding farmers’ crops when searching for food.
+Due to the impact of environmental changes and loss of habitat, like many species, Japan snow monkeys are often guilty of raiding farmers’ crops when searching for food.
 Many of them even depend on supplemental feeding by humans.
-Luckily however, they are not under threat and there’s a high chance of seeing a group of monkeys while in the Hakuba Valley and the wider local area.
+Luckily however, they are not under threat and there’s a high chance of seeing a group of monkeys while in Hakuba and the wider local area.
 It is not typical to see them while out skiing up high in the resorts, but you might spot them in a quiet forested area, down by the river or near people’s houses.READ MORE

 Jigokudani Monkey Park